adamcornforth/behavioural-activation/docs/prompt_plan.md

 Step Goal:

 1. Integrate a basic weekly calendar view in our existing project.
-2. Use either a library (e.g., React Big Calendar) or a custom approach if you prefer.
+2. Use either a library (e.g., Vue Calendar) or a custom approach if you prefer.
 3. Show how to set up the calendar so it appears on the main page.

 Instructions: